couchbase/build-infra/ansible/windows/sdk/README.md

     ansible-playbook -v -i inventory playbook.yml \
       -e ansible_password=ADMINISTRATOR_PASSWORD

+    Note: optional ansible-playbook param to install on window server 2016:  --extra-vars "ansible_distribution=windowserver2016" this is to skip kb.yml install for window server 2016

 # THINGS THAT COULD GO WRONG

 This playbook worked on October 4, 2017.
 It does not specify explicit versions